 Yes, NWSC works with many intended parents throughout the United States and abroad.

-Currently we only accept surrogates who live in Oregon, Washington, California, Nevada, and Colorado.
+Currently, we only accept surrogates who live in the states we are actively recruiting.

 We work with the most prestigious medical clinics throughout the United States.